SQL Server Requirements

 This section describes the requirements, access privileges, and other features of Fivetran HVR when using SQL Server for replication.

-For the character encodings supported by HVR on SQL Server, see the Character Encodings page.
+Understand the character encodings HVR supports for SQL Server on the Supported Character Encodings page.

 Fivetran provides additional solutions for replicating data from SQL Server.
 For more information, see section SQL Server in Databases.